 - Salt and pepper

-- Set your Megamaster Origin Series 3 Burner Patio Gas Braai to medium heat.
-Heat the olive oil in a large Megamaster 260 Enamel Round Pan on the braai.
+- Set your Megamaster Crusade 4 Burner Patio Gas Braai to medium heat.
+Heat the olive oil in a Megamaster 260 Enamel Round Pan on the braai.

 - Whisk together the cream and eggs until combined.
 Season with salt and pepper.
 Add the chopped dill and combine using a fork.

-- Pour the egg and cream mix into the pan making sure that the shrimp and chorizo base is fully covered by the egg and cream layer.
+- Pour the egg and cream mixture into the pan, ensuring that the shrimp and chorizo base is fully covered by the egg and cream layer.
 Sprinkle the grated parmesan over the mix.

 - Place the remaining 2 bay leaves on top of the mix, pressing them down a little.
 Close the braai lid and cook the bobotie on low heat for 20-25 minutes.